acumos/system-integration/z2a/INSTALL.md

 cd $HOME/src/system-integration/z2a/0-kind
 ```

 Using your editor of choice (vi, nano, pico etc.) please open the `proxy.txt` file such that we can edit it's contents.

-Valid examples for the single entry required in this file are:
+Examples for the single-line entry required in this file are:

 ```sh
 proxy-hostname.example.com
 OR
 proxy-hostname.example.com:3128
 ```

-### Editing the `global_value.yaml` File
+### Using the Example `global_value.yaml` File

-> NOTE: z2a includes an example values file for Acumos in the `$HOME/src/system-integration/z2a/z2a-config/dev1` directory.
-The Acumos example values file is provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).
-The example Acumos values file from that directory could be used for a test installation and the following edits are not required.
+z2a includes an example `global_value.yaml` file for Acumos in the `$HOME/src/system-integration/z2a/z2a-config/dev1` directory.
+This example Acumos values file is provided for both illustrative purposes and to assist in performing a quick installation (see: TL;DR section).
+The example Acumos values file can be used for a test installation and additional edits should not be required.

->
-> The commands to use the Acumos example values are:
+The commands to use the Acumos example values are:
->

 ```sh
 ACUMOS_HOME=$HOME/src/system-integration
 cp $ACUMOS_HOME/z2a/dev1/global_value.yaml $ACUMOS_HOME/z2a/helm-charts/global_value.yaml
 ```

->
-> The Acumos example values can be used for a private development environment that is not shared, not production and not exposed to the Internet.
-The values in the Acumos example file are for demonstration purposes only.
+> NOTE: The Acumos example values can be used for a private development environment that is non-shared, non-production and not exposed to the Internet.
+The values provided in the Acumos example file are for demonstration purposes only.

+### Editing the `global_value.yaml` File

 The `global_value.yaml` file is located in the `$HOME/src/system-integration/helm_charts` directory.
 We will need to change directories into that location to perform the necessary edits required for the Acumos installation or use the examples values noted above.